top of page

 What are the Side Effects of Shockwave Therapy in Horses?

+While generally safe, shockwave therapy can have a few side effects.
 These include the appearance of white hairs at the treatment site (about 5% of cases), very rare microfractures (less than 2% of cases), and a slight risk of premature growth plate closure in young horses (about 1%).

 Can You Ride a Horse After Shockwave Therapy?